Azure/az-cgpu-onboarding/VMI-Sharing-Instructions.md

 # Sharing to other subscriptions
-Option 1: share an unencrypted image using a SIG
+Option 1: share an unencrypted image using the shared image gallery (SIG) direct share feature
 - Must set security type to `ConfidentialVMSupported`

 Option 2: share an encrypted image using Azure Storage